jawilk/Traffic-Sign-Classifier/README.md

-The model was able to correctly guess 13 of the 14 traffic signs (except 2 None classes), which gives an accuracy of **92.857%**.
+The model was able to correctly guess 13 of the 14 traffic signs (excluding 2 None classes), which gives an accuracy of **92.857%**.
 This compares favorably to the accuracy on the test set of **95.5%**.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions (top 5 softmax) on my final model is located at the end of the Ipython notebook.
+The 16 images can be found in the "new_images/" directory or as a pickled file in the "data/" directory.

 ---